Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 Fertilizing Tips

-- When: Only during the growing season (spring through early fall)
+- When: only during the growing season (spring through early fall)

-- Frequency: Once a month maximum
+- Frequency: once a month maximum

-- Strength: Dilute to 1/4 to 1/2 the recommended dose
+- Strength: dilute to 1/4–1/2 the recommended dose

-- Type: Balanced liquid houseplant fertilizer
+- Type: balanced liquid houseplant fertilizer

-Warning: Over-fertilizing causes salt buildup in the soil, which leads to—you guessed it—brown leaf tips.
+Warning: over-fertilizing causes salt buildup in the soil, which leads to — you guessed it — brown leaf tips.
 When in doubt, skip the feeding.
 Calatheas aren’t heavy feeders.

 My Real Experience: From Nearly Dead to Thriving